Archive-TLMT/arcmedia/arcmedia/draft.md

 formats are very old or are based on older formats where backwards- compatibility was a design goal; thus they were not designed with transport across the Internet in mind.
-The ZIP file is an example: although the modern ZIP supports Unicode \[CITE\], the default encoding of ZIP filenames has always been Code Page 437.
+The ZIP file is an example: although the modern ZIP supports Unicode {{ISO10646}}, the default encoding of ZIP filenames has always been Code Page 437 {{CP437}}.
 Since "archive" contents are literally archives of computing history, sometimes communicating the archive as-is, rather than updating the archive to a more universal format, is necessary.